 Are False Eyelashes Safe for Alopecia?

-For most women, yes, they are a safe and practical option.
-Witchy Lashes systems are designed to be gentle, easy to use, and suitable for lids with no natural lashes.
-They do not rely on pulling against existing lashes, which is one reason so many women prefer them over other options.
+For most women, yes.
+Witchy Lashes systems are designed to be gentle, easy to use, and suitable for bare lids.
+They do not rely on pulling against existing lashes, which is one reason so many women with alopecia choose them over other options.

 Real Stories — "I Didn't Know False Lashes Would Work for Me"